 High blood pressure is also known as hypertension.
 A condition that increases the risk of heart attack, stroke, vascular dementia and kidney failure.
 Yet, there are around 5 million people in the UK that may be unaware they have it.
 This is because there are virtually no high blood pressure symptoms.
-Which is why high blood pressure is known as the silent killer.
+And this is why this condition is known as the silent killer.

 What do the numbers mean?

 Blood pressure readings are two numbers, measured in millimetres of mercury.
 The numbers are expressed as a fraction.
-For example, 120/80 mmHg, which is said to be normal blood pressure.
+For example, 120/80 mmHg, is said to be normal.
 The higher number refers to the systolic pressure.
 Which is the pressure in the arteries during a heartbeat.
 The lower number is the diastolic pressure.
 Or, the pressure in the arteries when the heart is at rest.

-Ideally blood pressure would be between 90/60 and 120/80 mmHg.
-Whilst high blood pressure is 140/90 mmHg or higher.
-With higher pressure there is more strain on the blood vessels and organs.
+Ideally, blood pressure would be between 90/60 and 120/80 mmHg.
+Whilst hypertension is 140/90 mmHg or higher.
+With higher pressure, there is more strain on the blood vessels and organs.
 The heart, kidneys, brain and eyes are commonly affected.

 Lifestyle techniques include:

 These along with appropriate dietary changes can make modest but meaningful differences.
 Yet, for some people, this may not be enough.
 If your readings are still too high, you may need medication from your doctor.

 Having said that, research confirms some herbal remedies can help.
 Yarrow (Achillea millefolium), a native European plant is one such herb.

 Traditionally, yarrow is famous as a wound herb.
 Said to be named after Achilles.
 According to folklore, Achilles used the herb as a field dressing during the Trojan war.
 It was also carried by Roman soldiers for the same purpose.